neicnordic/neic.no/_activities/nicest2.md

 2. widen the usage and expertise on evaluating Earth System Models and develop new diagnostic modules for the Nordic region within the ESMValTool
 3. create a roadmap for FAIRification of Nordic climate model data

-Precursors:
-* NICEST (3-year NeIC project as of 2017-01)
-* NordicESM (3-year NordForsk funded project from 2014-12)